 Tax obligations for a „Kleinunternehmer“

 - A „Kleinunternehmer“ has to register their business with the tax authorities by completing a tax questionnaire.

-- A “Kleinunternehmer” running a trade and business also needs to register their trade at the trade office.
+- A “Kleinunternehmer” running trade and business also needs to register their trade at the trade office.

 - A „Kleinunternehmer“ has to report their earnings and expenses to the tax authorities once a year.

-- A „Kleinunternehmer“ has to submit an income tax return, a cash method of accounting, a VAT tax return and a trade tax return (when they have a trade and business).
+- A „Kleinunternehmer“ has to submit an income tax return, a cash method of accounting, a VAT tax return, and a trade tax return (when they have a trade and business).

-The submission of a yearly VAT return is mandatory although “Kleinunternehmer” are not paying VAT.
+The submission of a yearly VAT return is mandatory although “Kleinunternehmer” is not paying VAT.
 The tax authorities check by means of the VAT tax return whether the requirements for being a „Kleinunternehmer“ are fulfilled.

 „Kleinunternehmer“ are not allowed to show VAT on their invoices but they also have to keep the requirements for legally correct invoices.
-In addition, they have to add a sentence why they are not subject to VAT.
+In addition, they have to add a sentence about why they are not subject to VAT.
 In the German language, the following sentence can be added: „Umsatzsteuerfrei aufgrund der Kleinunternehmerregelung gem. § 19 UStG.“ In the English language: “No VAT according to the small business entrepreneur ruling according to Art.
 19 German VAT law.”